AckerlyXu/heima/articles/automation/automation-troubleshooting-automation-errors.md

 * The structure does not match the structure that Automation needs it to be in.
 * The module is dependent on another module that has not been deployed to your Automation account.
 * The module is missing its dependencies in the folder.
-* The **New-AzureAutomationModule** cmdlet is being used to upload the module, and you have not given the full storage path or have not loaded the module by using a publicly accessible URL.
+* The **New-AzureRmAutomationModule** cmdlet is being used to upload the module, and you have not given the full storage path or have not loaded the module by using a publicly accessible URL.

 **Troubleshooting tips:**
-Any of the following solutions will fix the problem:
+Any of the following solutions fix the problem:

 * Make sure that the module follows the following format:
   ModuleName.Zip **->** ModuleName or Version Number **->** (ModuleName.psm1, ModuleName.psd1)